 Program Staff Responsibilities

 Weed Abatement Inspectors will perform periodic inspections on all parcels included in the Santa Clara County Weed Abatement Program.
-Properties that fail the be inspection will be charged a failed inspection.
+Properties that fail the compliance inspection will be charged a failed inspection even if the resident completes the weed abatement.